Chart Color Schemes

 Grange features high concentrations of family households, with a higher-than-average median household size

-Family households comprise 78.3% of all households, including 46.9% couples with children, 22.5% couples without children, and 8.0% single parent families.
-Non-family households constitute the remaining 21.7%, with lone person households at 18.4% and group households comprising 3.6%.
-The median household size is 2.9 people, which is larger than the Greater Brisbane average of 2.2.
+Family households constitute 78.3 percent of all households, including 46.9 percent couples with children, 22.5 percent couples without children, and 8.0 percent single parent families.
+Non-family households comprise the remaining 21.7 percent, with lone person households at 18.4 percent and group households making up 3.6 percent of the total.
+The median household size is 2.9 people, larger than the Greater Brisbane average of 2.2.

 Frequently Asked Questions - Households